Meet with one of our admissions advisors in person to discuss your academic goals.

 For more information on approved graduate coursework and pre-admissions advising, please contact the SOC Graduate Office at 202-885-2040.

-To meet this requirement, you must submit scores from one of the following two tests:
+If you do not meet these conditions, you must submit scores from one of the following two tests:

 Applicants who are not able to meet the English language proficiency are encouraged to consider the Master's Accelerator Program (MAP) at American University.
+Currently, the MA in Game Design is the only program that transitions from the MAP program.
 While in MAP, students may earn up to 9 credits towards their graduate degree.

 The School of Communication offers application fee waivers for the following groups through the application system: American University students, alumni, or staff; AmeriCorps participants, City Year participants; Teach for America participants; McNair Scholars; Peace Corps participants; and first-generation college students.
 Other applicants who wish to request an application fee waiver are encouraged to send a request to the School of Communication Graduate Admissions office at firstname.lastname@example.org with relevant information and reasons for your request.